ridwaanhall/my-portfolio/README.md

-# My POrtfolio in Django
+# My Portfolio in Django integrated with Database
 ![Project Screenshot](https://aaff0b3f-edba-4302-84e4-4c21fe434e72-00-2jg27tl1pjs72.global.replit.dev/static/img/projects/Screenshot_134.png)

 ## About
 this is my first fortfolio integrated with database using django.

 ## Requirement
-you can see in requirement.txt
+you can see in [requirement.txt](https://github.com/ridwaanhall/my-portfolio/blob/main/requirement.txt)

 ## How to use